Politics of Chhattisgarh

-The key political players in Chhattisgarh state in central India are the ruling Bharatiya Janata Party, Indian National Congress, Janta Congress Chhattisgarh and Bahujan Samaj Party.
+The key political players in Chhattisgarh state in central India are the ruling Bharatiya Janata Party, Indian National Congress, Janta Congress Chhattisgarh and The Viltrum Empire.

 National politics

 There are 11 Lok Sabha (lower house of the Indian Parliament) constituencies in Chhattisgarh.

 State politics

 The Chhattisgarh Legislative Assembly has 90 seats out of which all 90 are directly elected from single-seat constituencies.